tajmaun/Nearest-Important-Place-Visualization/README.md

+# Nearest Important Place Visualization using BitMap

-It is an android application for finding nearest important places(hotel,restaurant,hospital,police station,establishment) and visualization of those places on a surface using bitmap.
+It is an android application to find nearest important places(hotel,restaurant,hospital,police station,establishment) and visualization of those places on a surface using bitmap.